 Vegetable Potstickers are easier to make than you may think!
 Stuffed with seasoned vegetables, steamed to tender perfection, and served with a delicious dipping sauce, these potstickers make eating your vegetable FUN!

-Whether pan-fried or steamed, vegetable potstickers are an easy, healthy, homemade version of your favorite Asian take-out appetizer, especially when served with Sweet Chili Sauce.
+Whether pan-fried or steamed, vegetable potstickers are an easy, healthy, homemade version of your favorite Asian-American take-out appetizer, especially when served with Sweet Chili Sauce.

 Vegetable potstickers are one of my all-time favorite recipes.